basho/faulterl/README.md

 * OS X or Linux.
 I fully intend to support Solaris/SmartOS/OmniOS and FreeBSD, but I haven't tested it yet.
 I have tested OS X 10.8.5 and Linux 3.2 on a Debian 7.x/"wheezy/sid" distribution.
+    * A known FreeBSD limitation is that several of the lfi C++ trigger files use `#include <execinfo.h>`, which does not exist on my FreeBSD 9.x test box.
+    * If FreeBSD support is something that you need immediately, then try using the `erlang-hack-code-generator` branch of this repo.
+      That branch uses the Erlang-based trigger code generator that I originally wrote.
+It's a kludge, and it requires trigger and intercept files that are 100% incompatible with LFI's XML configuration & source files, but it does work with FreeBSD today.

 * C compiler toolchain based on GCC or command-line-compatible compiler.